okjaemin/okjaemin.github.io/about.md

 Hi.
 I'm a middle school student **learning python with my dad.**
-The thing that I wanna do with python is that attending a good company when I become an adult.
+The thing that I wanna do with python is to join a good company when I become an adult.

 **Does the theme deserve a star?**